-The Early Start Denver Model (ESDM) is a comprehensive early intervention approach for children with ASD, ages 12-48 months.
-Research has shown this program to be highly effective in teaching very young children across a wide range of learning styles and abilities.
+The Early Start Denver Model (ESDM) is a comprehensive early intervention approach for children ages 12-48 months with ASD.
+Research suggests this program to be highly effective in teaching very young children across a wide range of learning styles and abilities.
 Parents are essential to this intervention, which usually includes 20-25 hours per week of intensive therapy.
-These hours are a combination of direct services, led by a trained ESDM therapist, and parent-mediated intervention embedded within the family's routines.
+These hours are a combination of direct services led by a trained ESDM therapist, and parent-mediated intervention embedded within the family's routines.